The Path to Web3

 With the many narratives flying around about Web3, entrepreneurs and companies are flocking to the space to discover how they can create new businesses or adapt their existing businesses to capitalise on the biggest innovation to emerge since the world wide web.

-Some of these early settlers have created brand new businesses that have embraced decentralisation at their very core, with key projects emerging such as the Ethereum Naming Service (ENS), decentralised exchanges such as Uniswap, and even virtual worlds like Decentraland providing crucial services and new opportunities for the ever-expanding population.
+Some of these early settlers have created brand new businesses that have embraced decentralization at their very core, with key projects emerging such as the Ethereum Naming Service (ENS), decentralized exchanges such as Uniswap, and even virtual worlds like Decentraland providing crucial services and new opportunities for the ever-expanding population.

 With all of this activity, there are many sitting on the fence who want to find a way for their company to transition to Web3 opportunities, but finding the right path is no easy feat, especially when these activities may be perceived as risky within their existing business.

 For those who subscribe to Clayton Christensen's notion of the innovator's dilemma, Web3 opportunities need to be approached with a disruptive mindset, whereby there is a willingness to disrupt one's own business model, at the expense of potentially cannibalising existing business lines to really embrace the newly emerging technological threat.